petervandenabeele/covid19-logarithmic-trending/README.md

 ## Why

 The reason for these graphs are:

-* number of confirmed cases are by definition an underestimation and are dependent on testing _policy_ !
+* number of _confirmed cases_ are by definition an underestimation and are dependent on testing _policy_ !
-* number of hospitalisations, ICU, breathing apparatus is not dependent on policy and also has a much harder real-world impact
+* number of hospitalisations, ICU, breathing apparatus is far less dependent on policy and also has a much harder real-world impact.

 The graphs are _logarithmic_ because:

 * initially, there is exponential growth ("viral")
 * what is the rate of growth (e.g. doubling time) ?
 * plotting on _log_ scale shows this as a _straight line_